nutanix-japan/ocp-saurus/docs/ocp_ndb/ocp_ndb.md

 # OCP and Nutanix NDB

-In this lab we will setup custom application with Nutanix Database [NDB](https://www.nutanix.com/products/database-service) service.
+In this lab we will setup custom micro-service based application with VM based Nutanix Database [NDB](https://www.nutanix.com/products/database-service) service.

 In recent years, the growth of microservices has lead to use of VM based databases.
 Although microservices based databases are available, customers are still using VM based databases as a datastore.
-The following may be the reason (but not limited to):
+The following may be the reason for customers using VM based databases (not limited to):

 - Customer has majority of databases on VM platform
 - Customers DBA team has more expertise with VM based databases
 - Cloud based database providers (AWS RDS) with several database engines are used prevalently
 - Ease of deployment, scale and security (although security for microservices is improving at an exponential rate)
 - Customer's extensive knowledge in providing high availability, disaster recovery and backups for these VM based databases
-- Security of VMs in general
+- Knowledge of implementing security practices for VMs in general
 - Customers are using VM based databases and are in the middle of migrating to microservices based databases
-- Customers are using a hybrid database environment - both VM based and microservices based databases
+- Customers are using a hybrid database environment - both VM based and microservices based databases and have decided to stay this way

 Nutanix NDB offers Databases as a service using NDB.
 Customers can provision hybrid multicloud DBaaS for Microsoft SQL Server, Oracle, PostgreSQL, MongoDB, and MySQL and be able to efficiently manage hundreds to thousands of databases.